MarcelGarus/factorize/README.md

 # factorize
-a simple prime factorization file / module
+A small prime factorization program that can be called with a number:

 ![python factorize.py 2595925957847039](https://github.com/marcelgarus/factorize/blob/master/factorize.gif?raw=true)

-If you want to extend this functionality, you can also import two generators: `primes` and `factorize`:
+In case you're in the mood for extending this functionality, the file also offers two generators: `primes` and `factorize`.
 ```python
 from factorize import primes, factorize
 ```